Detecting the skewness of data from the five-number summary and its application in meta-analysis: Simulation studies

 To assess the type I error rates under the last two scenarios, we record instead the summary statistics $\{q_1,m,q_3\}$ or $\{a,q_1,m,q_3,b\}$ from the simulated sample, compute the observed value of the test statistic by (\ref{test_statistic_s2}) or (\ref{test_statistic_s3}), and then compare it with the different critical values to determine whether the null hypothesis will be rejected.
-Furthermore, with 1,000,000 simulations, we report their type I error rates in the middle and bottom panels of Figure \ref{fig:type1error}, respectively.
 Under scenario $\mathcal{S}_2$, the tests with the exact and approximated critical values both perform well and control the type I error rates.
 While for the asymptotic test with the normal approximation in (\ref{t2_convergency}), it does not provide a good performance when $n$ is small.
 In particular when $n=5$, the type I error rate will be nearly zero so that the test will be extremely conservative.
 Under scenario $\mathcal{S}_3$, given that the asymptotic test is not available, we thus report the type I error rates for the tests with the exact and approximated critical values only.
-From the bottom panel of Figure \ref{fig:type1error}, we note that both tests control the type I error rates and they perform equally well for any fixed sample size.
+Both tests control the type I error rates and they perform equally well for any fixed sample size.

-\subsection{Statistical Power}
+\subsection{Statistical power}

 In this section, we assess the ability of the three tests for detecting the skewness when the alternative distribution is skewed.
-For this purpose, we reconsider the four normal-related distributions in Section 2, Skew-normal$(0,1,-10)$, Half-normal$(0,1)$, Log-normal$(0,1)$ and 0.3*$N(-2,1)$+0.7*$N(2,1)$, as the alternative distributions for all the tests under different scenarios.
-Then to numerically compute the statistical power, we follow the same procedure as in Section 4.1 except that the sample data are now generated from the alternative distributions rather than the standard normal distribution.
+For this purpose, we reconsider the four normal-related distributions in Section \ref{section_motivation}, Skew-normal$(0,1,-10)$, Half-normal$(0,1)$, Log-normal$(0,1)$ and 0.3*$N(-2,1)$+0.7*$N(2,1)$, as the alternative distributions for all the tests under different scenarios.
+Then to numerically compute the statistical power, we follow the same procedure as in Section \ref{t1e} except that the sample data are now generated from the alternative distributions rather than the standard normal distribution.
 In addition, since the asymptotic test is suboptimal and the other two tests perform nearly the same, we report the simulated power only for the tests with the approximated critical values in Figure \ref{fig:power} based on 1,000,000 simulations.